Dangerous Nan McGrew

-Dangerous Nan McGrew is a 1930 Pre-Code American comedy film starring Helen Kane, Victor Moore and James Hall.
+Dangerous Nan McGrew is a 1930 American pre-Code musical comedy film starring Helen Kane, Victor Moore and James Hall and directed by Malcolm St. Clair.

 Plot

-Dangerous Nan McGrew (Helen Kane) is the lead entertainer in a traveling medicine show.
-Muldoon (Victor Moore), a member of the medicine show, is a fugitive wanted for murder.
+Dangerous Nan McGrew is the lead entertainer in a traveling medicine show.
+Muldoon, a member of the medicine show, is a fugitive wanted for murder.
 The medicine show gets stranded at the snowbound hunting lodge of a wealthy woman.
 Performing at a Christmas Eve show for the lodge guests, the saxophone-playing nephew of the landlady falls in love with Nan.
 The Royal Canadian Mounted Police are on the trail of Muldoon, and McGrew, a Sharpshooting singer, assists in the end.